 Gendai's work and research is inspired by and builds upon the labour of many collaborators, dreamers, allies, and activists.
 This list is ongoing and non-exhaustive.

-Thank you to Abedar Kamgari, Alexandra Hong, Alize Zorlutuna, Amandeep Malhi, Annie Wong, Anu Radha Verma, Astria Suparak, BAM Collective, Basic Income: An Artists' Commission, Bump TV, Daniella Sanader, Durable Good, Emma Steen, Emily Cook, Eva Verity, Farihah Shah, Fatma Hendawy, Friends of Chinatown Toronto, Geneviève Wallen, Glory Hole Gallery, Gudskul, Haema Sivanesan, Hannah Somers, Indu Vashist, Jasmine Mander, Jeannie Kim, Joshua Vettivelu, Lan "Florence" Yee, Lisa Myers, Macy Siu, Make or Break, Making Space, Marina Fathalla, MICE Magazine, Museum Professionals of Colour, Nadia Bello, Noa Bronstein, Patricia Ritacca, Peter Rahul, Rea McNamara, Rice Water Collective, Sanaa Humayun, Sandy Saad-Smith, Sameer Farooq, Simranpreet Anand, Souped Up, Su-Ying Lee, Suzanne Carte, Tea Base, Tian Zhang, Whippersnapper Gallery, Xpace Cultural Centre, Yao Collaborative, Yolkless Press, Younger Than Beyonce, Zinnia Naqvi + more.
+Thank you to Abedar Kamgari, Alexandra Hong, Alize Zorlutuna, Amandeep Malhi, Annie Wong, Anu Radha Verma, Astria Suparak, BAM Collective, Basic Income: An Artists' Commission, Beau Lai, Bump TV, Chinatown Biennial, Daniella Sanader, Durable Good, EMILIA-AMALIA, Emma Steen, Emily Cook, Eva Verity, Farihah Shah, Fatma Hendawy, Friends of Chinatown Toronto, Geneviève Wallen, Glory Hole Gallery, Gudskul, Haema Sivanesan, Hannah Somers, Indu Vashist, Jasmine Mander, Jeannie Kim, Joshua Vettivelu, Lan "Florence" Yee, Lisa Myers, Macy Siu, Make or Break, Making Space, Marina Fathalla, MICE Magazine, Museum Professionals of Colour, Nadia Bello, Nala Haileselassie, Noa Bronstein, Patricia Ritacca, Peter Rahul, Rea McNamara, Rice Water Collective, Sanaa Humayun, Sandy Saad-Smith, Sameer Farooq, Simranpreet Anand, Souped Up, Su-Ying Lee, Suzanne Carte, Tea Base, Tian Zhang, Whippersnapper Gallery, Xpace Cultural Centre, Yao Collaborative, Yolkless Press, Younger Than Beyonce, Zinnia Naqvi + more.